 - If you have a felony conviction, learn if you are eligible to vote

 Other dates to keep in mind are the deadlines for voter registration and vote by mail/absentee ballot requests.
-Voter registration applications to vote in the June 2, 2020 primary election must be completed by May 18, 2020.
-When registered, both vote by mail and absentee ballot applications for the primary election must be received by your county election board office by May 26, 2020 at 5pm ET.
+Voter registration applications to vote in the November 3, 2020 general election must be completed by October 19, 2020.
+When registered, both vote by mail and absentee ballot applications for the primary election must be received by your county election board office by October 27, 2020 at 5pm ET.

-- VotesPA vote by mail/absentee ballot application deadline [May 26, 2020]
+- VotesPA vote by mail/absentee ballot application deadline [Ocotber 27, 2020]

-For the first time, all Pennsylvanian voters can vote by mail starting with the June 2, 2020 primary election.
+New this year, all Pennsylvanian voters can vote-by-mail in the primary and general elections.
 To apply for a mail-in ballot, go to www.votespa.com, the official Pennsylvania government website for voter registration and election information.
 You can apply for a ballot online or print and send off a paper ballot to your local county board of elections.

 Have a question?
-Check out our Vote-By-Mail FAQ’s
+Check out our updated general election Vote-By-Mail FAQ’s

 Voting Safely at the Polls